rr-developer/LUKS-on-Raspberry-Pi/index.md

 ```
 More information about the parameters can be found here: <https://man7.org/linux/man-pages/man8/cryptsetup.8.html>
 The command will ask for a passphrase twice (for confirmation).
 It is important that the passphrase is long and uses different characters sets (letter, numbers, symbols, uppercase, lower case, etc.).
-After creating th LUKS volumen, we have to open it and copy the content of the root filesystem into it.
+After creating the LUKS volumen, we have to open it and copy the content of the root filesystem into it.
 The command to open the LUKS volume is:
 ```
 cryptsetup luksOpen /dev/mmcblk0p2 sdcard
 ```